 This is not to deny the black solidarity that Tommie Shelby describes in We Who Are Dark (Shelby 2007).
-Shelby argues that a collective identity should not be the basis of Back solidarity.
+Shelby argues that a collective identity should not be the basis of back solidarity.
 Instead, black solidarity should be based on blacks' commitment to end racist practices.
 For Shelby, removing the collective identity condition will not only unite blacks who have various ways of identifying as black, but it will also allow for nonblacks to join in on the fight for social justice with blacks.
 On Shelby's account, it is blacks who are vulnerable and committed to ending racism, and it is nonblacks who are sympathetic to their plight.
 On my view, black solidarity can coexist with vulnerable solidarity.
-But us together nor the only motivation for political resistance, but also shared vulnerability.
+But vulnerable solidarity recognizes that shared commitment is not the only thing that can tie us together nor the only motivation for political resistance, but also shared vulnerability.
 Shelby writes that other groups' solidarity commitments have often been used to "exploit the economic and political disadvantages of African Americans as a group.
 And whites in power sometimes favor these other groups over blacks, creating resentment and competition between minority groups" (Shelby 2007, 241).
 I think this competition happens when oppressed groups see their oppression and the political response to it as separate from each other.
 Vulnerable solidarity sees oppression, particularly state racism and state violence, as something that affects us all and something we are all vulnerable to.
 This is not to say that we all experience state violence in the same way.
 We must listen and give credence to the testimony of others whose experiences are different than our own.
-Vulnerable solidarity is also not an excuse to take political organizing power to the citizen who may be experiencing oppression now and give organizing power to the superrace and subrace distinction.
+Vulnerable solidarity is also not an excuse to take political organizing power away from those who may be experiencing oppression now and give organizing power to the citizen who may experience state violence in the future.
+This may only reinforce the superrace and subrace distinction.